RafaOliveira-Tech/RafaOliveira-Tech/README.md

 ## 👤 About Me

-I am a Computer Equipment Management Technician (Level 4, Escola Secundária João de Barros, 2020, grade 15/20) and currently a Cybersecurity Specialist Technician (2024-2025).
+I am a Computer Equipment Management Technician (Level 4) and currently a Cybersecurity Specialist Technician (2024-2025).
 I have solid experience in hardware, maintenance, networking, and IT security, and I am now deepening my skills in cybersecurity, vulnerability analysis, and incident response.

 ---